Jacksonville Domestic Violence Lawyer

 A domestic violence offense involves two or more persons who have “a personal relationship” as defined by statute.
-What distinguishes domestic violence cases from other types of charges is not the offense itself, but the way that the prosecutor will treat it and the many side-effects that can follow a domestic conviction.
+What distinguishes domestic violence cases from other types of charges is not the offense itself but how the prosecutor treats it and the many side effects that can follow a domestic conviction.

-How you conduct yourself after your arrest can have a significant impact on the outcome of your case.
+How you conduct yourself after your arrest can significantly impact the outcome of your case.
 It can be very easy to incriminate yourself after an arrest, so enlist the services of our Jacksonville domestic violence attorney at The Trevor J. Avery Law Firm as soon as possible.
 We can help protect your rights and freedom.

-What is North Carolina’s Statute of Limitations on Domestic Violence?
+What is the Statute of Limitations for Domestic Violence in North Carolina?

 What Happens When you are Brought to District Court for a Bond Hearing

-The judge is only interested in reasons why you can be relied upon to come to court and will not have contact with the alleged victim until the case is resolved.
-If you are not sure what to say, remember that you have a right to remain silent.
+The judge is only interested in why you can be relied upon to come to court and will not contact the alleged victim until the case is resolved.
+If you are unsure what to say, remember that you have a right to remain silent.

-For all these reasons, if you have been charged with a domestic violence offense, it is important to consult an attorney before you take any action on your own.
+For all these reasons, if you have been charged with a domestic violence offense, it is important to consult an attorney before taking any action.
 An experienced lawyer will speak on your behalf to the prosecutor and can negotiate for you to reach a fair resolution to the case.

 Even if there is evidence against you, and although the prosecutor will say that they will not dismiss the charges if the victim wants the case dismissed, it may still be possible to have the charges dropped.
-If you have found yourself charged with a crime of domestic violence, don’t wait to call us.
+If you have been charged with domestic violence, don’t wait to call us.
 Set up a consultation so we can work to protect your rights and resolve the situation.

 The Opinions That Matter Most